CyberT33N/extjs-cheat-sheet/README.md

 ## Model
+- This is the data for your application.
+A set of classes (called “Models”) defines the fields for their data (e.g. a User model with user-name and password fields).
+Models know how to persist themselves through the data package and can be linked to other models via associations.
+Models are normally used in conjunction with Stores to provide data for grids and other components.
+Models are also an ideal location for any data logic that you may need, such as validation, conversion, etc.
 - A Model or Entity represents some object that your application manages.
 For example, one might define a Model for Users, Products, Cars, or other real-world object that we want to model in the system.
 Models are used by Ext.data.Store, which are in turn used by many of the data-bound components in Ext.
 - You can also call it as schema or object structure.